 Local bookstores that allow you to hold the pages in your hand are hard to come by these days.
 But at The Claremont Forum Bookshop & Gallery, run by the Claremont Forum, a non-profit community organization that donates books to prisoners, you can view local artwork and peruse an eclectic array of real, live books.

-Claremont is also home to the Midsummer Shakespeare Festival, which consists of two plays presented in repertory at the beautiful outdoor Sontag Greek Theatre at Pomona College.
+Claremont is also home to the Midsummer Shakespeare Festival at the beautiful outdoor Sontag Greek Theatre at Pomona College.
 Much like the Hollywood Bowl, picnicking—with wine—is encouraged.

 In Claremont, you don’t have to endure terrible traffic and exorbitant parking prices to see a Broadway caliber show.
 The Candlelight Pavilion Dinner Theater, located on the historic Route 66, offers top-notch concerts and musical theater productions paired with fine-dining fare.